a11yproject/a11yproject.com/src/posts/2013-01-25-check-comprehension-level.md

 ---
 layout: post
-title: "Check comprehension level"
+title: Check comprehension level
-category: "Quick test"
-description: "Using these tools you can check the reading level of your written content."
+description: Using these tools you can check the reading level of your written content.
 author: greg_tarnoff
+category: Quick test
 last_updated: 2018-11-24
-categories:
+eleventyNavigation:
+  key: Quick test
+  title: Check comprehension level
+tags:
-    - Quick Tests
+  - quicktest
 ---

 People with cognitive disabilities often struggle with reading text on the Internet.
 When writing content, it is important to identify your target audience and write accordingly.

 If you don't know who your audience is, target your content towards a reader between the ages of 12 and 15 years old.